Adrian Wedd

 Recent Writing

-All posts →Jailbreak Archaeology: Digging Through 4 Years of Broken Promises
+All episodes →Jailbreak Archaeology: 4 Years of Broken Promises

-I tested 64 jailbreak scenarios across six historical eras against 2026 frontier models.
-The most dangerous finding: 2022 attacks still achieve ~30% success rates on today's reasoning models.
+64 historical jailbreak scenarios tested against 2026 frontier models.
+The most dangerous finding: 2022 attacks still achieve ~30% success rates.

 When AI Systems Talk to Each Other, Safety Breaks Down

 Multi-agent AI research reveals a critical gap: single-agent safety does not compose.
-Analysis of 1.5M interactions shows 46.34% attack success rates and 16-minute median failure windows.
+1.5M interactions show 46.34% attack success rates.